Janis-Rullis-IT/dev/Tools/php/Mockery/README.md

 ## Purpose

-* Create a fake doppelganger of the real object - have all the required attributes and methods.
+* Create a fake doppelganger of the real object - with all the required attributes and methods.
-* This fake object is used so our UNIT test would be isolated and ONLY check the spots it needs.
-And not roam around the spider web of dependencies - like You need to an object called OnlineUsers - which connects to external Queue or DB to fill the data.
+* This fake object is used so our UNIT test would be isolated and ONLY check the spots it needs and not roam around the spider web of dependencies.

+### Problem

+**Example**

+You need to an object called OnlineUsers - which connects to external Queue or DB or API to fill the data.
+Crazy.

+### Solution

  Instead You just fill it with fake data, set method expectations - that `OnlineUsers->getAll()` will return csv string and not an array.